-Moreover, researchers have documented the negative results when children do not receive unconditional love.
+Moreover, researchers have documented the negative results when children do not receive this type of love.
 Therefore, evidence shows that unconditional love is one of the most powerful factors in healthy development for children and teens.

 Conditional vs. Unconditional Love

-When parents accept, love, and show affection to their children, even when they make mistakes or fall short of expectations, this is unconditional love.
+When parents accept, love, and show affection to their children, even when they make mistakes or fall short of expectations, this is love unconditional.
 In other words, it is a form of love with no strings attached.
 Therefore, parents love their children for who they are, no matter what.